ghostleek/bringthewines/README.md

 Find and buy red and white wines from a local (Singaporean) seller<br>
 www.bringthewines.sg
 <br>
+## Build notes
-Build with Next.js, tailwindcss, react, with MongoDB as database, deployed on Vercel
+Built with Next.js, tailwindcss, React, with MongoDB as database, deployed on Vercel, domain from GoDaddy

 ## Getting Started